coronel08/my-notes/notes/docs/aws.md

 * Amazon Detective - easily investigate security findings.
 Collects data from AWS resources and uses machine learning on data
 * AWS Glue - data transformation tool that Extracts, Transforms, and Load service
 * Amazon GuardDuty - threat detection that continously monitors accounts and workloads for mailicious activity and unauthorized behavior, gets data from CloudTrail events, VPC flow logs, DNS logs.
+* Amazon Elastisearch - Operational Analytics
 * Amazon Macie - data security and data privacy service that uses machine learning to automatically protect data.
 Available to protect data on S3.
 Common use case is discovering relevant data fields collected by Macie and turning those fields into custom alerts.
 * AWS Professional Services - team of experts that help set up desired business on AWS
-* Amazon Quicksight - Business Intelligence tool
+* Amazon Quicksight - Business Intelligence tool, Dashboards and Visualizations
 * AWS Service Limits or Service Quotas - can use AWS Trusted Advisors Service Limit dashboard to monitor.
 Can be increased by contacting Amazon.
 Applied to AWS account level
 * Server Name Indication(SNI) - used to route multiple SSL certificates

 ### Serverless Computing